How lawmakers could force a House DACA vote

 So what happens if it makes the floor?

 The discharge petition covers Denham's proposed rule, which would provide for debate and votes on four different DACA bills.
-One would be a bipartisan compromise (offered by him), one would be the conservative Goodlatte bill, one would be the Dream Act (offered by Democratic Rep. Lucille Roybal-Allard) and one is completely up to Ryan -- leaving him free to choose any bill.
+One would be a bipartisan compromise crafted by Reps.
+Will Hurd, R-Texas, and Pete Aguilar, D-California, (offered by Denham, per the rule), one would be the conservative Goodlatte bill, one would be the Dream Act (offered by Democratic Rep. Lucille Roybal-Allard) and one is completely up to Ryan -- leaving him free to choose any bill.

 The rule doesn't allow for an open floor amendment process, but the sponsors are able to amend their own bills, and the lawmakers said they fully expect all the bills to go through some changes before a vote, including appropriations language that could add the billions in border security likely necessary to pass a bill.